Quasi-Perfect and Distance-Optimal Codes Sum-Rank Codes: Conclusion

 \section{Conclusion}

 To construct distance-optimal and quasi-perfect codes in the sum-rank metric are interesting and challenging problems.
 In this paper, infinite many families of distance-optimal cyclic sum-rank codes with the matrix size $2\times 2$ and the minimum sum-rank distance four were constructed.
 An infinite family of long distance-optimal $q$-ary sum-rank codes with the block length $q^4-1$, the matrix size $2 \times 2$, the minimum sum-rank distance four and the Singleton defect four was given.
 Moreover, several families of quasi-perfect sum-rank codes with the matrix size $n \times m$, $2 \leq n \leq m$, were also presented.
-We also showed that the Plotkin sum of sum-rank codes gives us more distance-optimal binary sum-rank codes.\\
+We also constructed almost MSRD codes with the block length up to $q^2$ and showed that the Plotkin sum of sum-rank codes gives us more distance-optimal binary sum-rank codes.\\